 SUMMARY: The University of Washington, Department of Anthropology, has completed an inventory of human remains and associated funerary objects, in consultation with the appropriate Indian tribes, and has determined that there is no cultural affiliation between the remains and any present-day Indian tribe.
 Representatives of any Indian tribe that believes itself to be culturally affiliated with the human remains and associated funerary objects may contact the Burke Museum acting on behalf of the University of Washington, Department of Anthropology.
 Disposition of the human remains and associated funerary objects to the Indian tribes stated below may occur if no additional requestors come forward.

-DATES: Representatives of any Indian tribe that believes it has a cultural affiliation with the human remains and associated funerary objects should contact the University of Washington at the address below by February 25, 2013.
-ADDRESSES: Dr. Peter Lape, Burke Museum, University of Washington, Box 353010, Seattle, WA 98195, telephone (206)685-3849.
+DATES: Representatives of any Indian tribe that believes it has a cultural affiliation with the human remains and associated funerary objects should contact the University of Washington at the address below by April 29, 2013.

+ADDRESSES: Dr. Peter Lape, Burke Museum, University of Washington, Box 353010, Seattle, WA 98195, telephone (206) 685-3849.

-SUPPLEMENTARY INFORMATION: Notice is here given in accordance with the Native American Graves Protection and Repatriation Act (NAGPRA), 25 U.S.C.
-3003, of the completion of an inventory of human remains and associated funerary objects in the possession of the University of Washington, Department of Anthropology.
-The human remains were removed from a location near the Skagit River in Skagit County, WA.
+SUPPLEMENTARY INFORMATION: Notice is here given in accordance with the Native American Graves Protection and

+Repatriation Act (NAGPRA), 25 U.S.C.
+3003, of the completion of an inventory of human remains and associated funerary objects under the control of the University of Washington, Department of Anthropology and in the physical custody of the Burke Museum.
+The human remains and associated funerary objects were removed from San Juan County, WA.